tamazightdev/v3-Tamazight_MultiLingo_App/README.md

 - **Google Fonts**: For the beautiful Inter font family
 - **Lucide Icons**: For the comprehensive icon library

-## 📞 Support

-For support, email support@tamazighttranslate.com or create an issue in the repository.

 ---

 **TamazightTranslate** - Bridging languages, preserving culture, empowering communication.